bobd312/citrixtools/README.md

 `Get-saCtxHotfixDownload`
 and download patches for the same products.

-Subsequent downloads will retrieve only hotfixes that Cirix has added since the last download.
+Subsequent downloads will retrieve only hotfixes that Citrix has added since the last download.
 By default, download activity is logged to _CtxHotfixDownloadLog.csv_ in the same directory with the config file.
 Logfile path can be changed or logging turned off with appropriate switches _-LogfilePath_ and  _-NoLog_.

 .zip files will be automatically extracted into a folder of the same name as as the .zip archive in the same directory.
 Can be turned off with switch _-NoUnzip_.